JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 > # Step -15 setting up authentication to system auth(microservice) (JWT approach) ref: https://docs.nestjs.com/security/authentication

-- for user when they create orders
+- for user login (local strategy) email & password
-- & to authenticate the microservices so that all messages recieved have authentication on them and their is protected comms b/w microservices.
+- (jwt strategy) with jwt to authenticate the microservices so that all messages recieved have authentication on them and their is protected comms b/w microservices.

                   # at otc_desk level
                   # add